absdnd/simrobot_chtc/README.md

 ### Run Build Image

+#### Job Execution
 To run the built image, use the command `python exe/run_simrobot.py`.
 This currently runs a single configuration `ThreeRobots.ros2`.

 To run multiple config files create them manually or using a script in the directory `Config/Scenes/ThreeRobots.ros2`.
 Each config file will be assigned a separate run.
 The job commands would be a `.txt` files saved in the `data/jobs`.

 The output and logs would be specific to each config within the run and would be of the format `data/output/$RUN_NAME_$PROCESS_ID.out` and `data/logs/$RUN_NAME_$PROCESS_ID.log`. `$RUN_NAME` is the name assigned to the run on execution and `$PROCESS_ID` represents the job id being used.
 The command for execution is:

 `python exe/run_simrobot.py $RUN_NAME`

+#### Analyzing Results

+To analyze the results of the executed jobs run the command `python exe/average_results.py $RUN_NAME` which will compute the avergae of all results of a specific `$RUN_NAME`